microprediction/monteprediction/TFRO.md

 - See [CrunchDAO.com](www.crunchdao.com) for more challenges

 ## If you are looking for general guidance
-Some students ask me for very general advice on what to learn or what do do with their career, but they invariably ignore the first piece of advice I give them so I'm left thinking hmmm, should I offer more advice that will also be ignored?
+Some students ask me for very general advice on what to learn or what do do with their career, but they invariably ignore the first and only non-platitudinous intellectual life-hack I offer, so I'm left thinking hmmm, should I offer more advice that will also be ignored?
+This would be bigger problem, I suppose, if I actually had any other advice to offer.

-Would you also like to dismiss the one tiny morsel of guidance I have any confidence in that is not completely platitudinous?
-Well here it is, the advice is to never, ever attempt to determine that something mathematical or technical *won't* be useful and is not worth your time to learn.
+Oh, so you want to know the one tiny morsel of wisdom I have?
+The only one I have any confidence in?
+Well here it is.
+Never, ever, ever attempt to determine that something mathematical or technical-but-not-arbitrary *won't* be useful, or is not worth your time to learn.

 Brief rationale: you *don't* know how your brain works.
 You don't know how the world works.
-You probably underestimate the power of abstraction and high level analogies.
-Moreover there is copious science suggesting that pruning learning consciously or though laziness will materially impact your long term potential.
+You probably underestimate the power of abstraction and high level analogies when, at a future date, your brain will attempt to grasp the world.
+Moreover, there is copious science suggesting that pruning learning consciously or though laziness will materially impact your long term potential.

 That's all I've got.
 See [this](https://www.linkedin.com/posts/petercotton_ai-artificialintelligence-activity-7248460182718935040-kM_X?utm_source=share&utm_medium=member_desktop) comment if you wish.